lter-jrn/deims/README.md

 Optionally, you can specify the destination folder by adding the folder name to the end of the line above.
 Build the site into your webroot:

+NOTE: Newer version of drush require inclusion of the full path to the make file in the drush make command line listed below or an error results.

 * `cd deims`
 * `drush make build-deims.make '/path/to/your-site/www' --prepare-install --contrib-destination=profiles/deims`